-A further focal area of the Compliance program is ensuring legally and ethically correct dealings with medical professionals and adhering to the transparency requirements.
+A further focus area of the Compliance Program is ensuring legally and ethically correct dealings with medical professionals and adhering to the transparency requirements.
 Since October 2013, the Group Compliance Officer has agreed on extensive measures with the affected areas of the company in order to establish an internal framework of rules as well as the corresponding processes for approving and documenting interactions with experts that ensure correct publication.
-We of course also ensure compliance with the respectively valid data protection regulations.
+We, of course, also ensure compliance with the respectively valid data protection regulations.

 The role of the Group Compliance Officer is reflected in the subsidiaries, which ensure via country representatives that compliance measures are implemented in the countries.
 Since 2013, Compliance tasks in the countries and on a regional basis have largely been performed by full-time compliance officers.
-As a result, a higher level of compliance expertise is based locally and the increasing tasks in all business sectors are taken into account.
-At the same time, the management structure was streamlined and the reporting lines for the countries were consolidated regionally.
+As a result, a higher level of compliance expertise is based locally, and the increasing tasks in all business sectors are taken into account.
+At the same time, the management structure was streamlined and the reporting lines for the countries were consolidated regionally/globally.
 Since the end of 2016, the compliance officers in the countries have been reporting to the dedicated compliance officers for the respective business sectors (Healthcare, Life Science, and Performance Materials).
 A separate responsibility was also created for Group functions.
-Regular regional compliance meetings are held to promote the exchange of information within the Compliance organization.
+Regular regional and global compliance meetings are held to promote the exchange of information within the Compliance organization.
+This is supplemented by a global concept for local compliance forums and global compliance committees, at which compliance-related topics including the compliance priorities in the respective countries or at a global level are discussed with senior management.
+These constitute an important element of risk assessment and quality assurance.